bytecodealliance/wasmtime/cranelift/docs/langref.rst

         Cretonne uses to represent a program internally are called the intermediate representation.
 Cretonne's IR can be converted to text losslessly.

-    safe
-    safety
-        Execution of exclusively defined behavior.
-Safe programs cannot read, write, or execute memory outside of heaps, globals, stack regions, and functions that have been explicitly provided to them.
-In some instances, defined behavior can be nondeterministic, where the specific behavior may vary among a bounded set of possibilities.
-        Execution of undefined behavior is unsafe.

     stack slot
         A fixed size memory allocation in the current function's activation